Hoffman Sign for Upper Motor Neuron

 If only the thumb or only the index finger responds, the sign is incomplete.

-The Hoffman sign is not necessarily pathologic and is often present to some degree in normal individuals.
 It’s only of clinical significance when markedly active or very asymmetric.
 A very active, complete Hoffmann sign, especially if unilateral or associated with other reflex abnormalities or a consistent history, is certainly suggestive if not diagnostic of corticospinal tract involvement.

 Accuracy